svenguenther/cobaya/README.rst

 *Code under progress!*

+scikit-learn 1.2 and scipy 1.10 not compatible!
+Downgrade scipy to 1.7.

 This code implements a native emulator for the Bayesian inference code Cobaya.
 This emulator is using active learning and accuracy estimation that ensures reliable predictions.

 The usage is as follows.
 You add to your cobaya input dict or ini file following element.
 All values stated are the default values: